-&lt;sup>1 Including both on and off balance sheet financial assets that are subject to the impairment requirements under FRS 109.
+1 Including both on and off balance sheet financial assets that are subject to the impairment requirements under FRS 109.

-- 6.1.4 A merchant bank shall conduct the assessment on an exposure-by-exposure basis except for homogeneous credit exposures below a certain materiality threshold (e.g. housing loans, consumer loans, credit card receivables) where such credit exposures may be pooled together with all other credit exposures that have not been considered or provided for on an individual basis according to their risk characteristics, and assessed and provided for collectively as a group according to the degree of impairment. - 6.1.5 A merchant bank shall have an adequate credit risk management process, including prudent policies and processes to identify, measure, monitor, report and mitigate credit risk on a timely basis, which covers the full credit life cycle (credit underwriting, credit evaluation and the ongoing management of the merchant bank's portfolios).
-In addition, a merchant bank shall have adequate policies and processes in place for the timely identification and management of problem assets and the maintenance of adequate loss allowance in accordance with FRS 109. - 6.1.6 A merchant bank shall have appropriate mechanisms in place for regularly assessing the value of risk mitigants, including guarantees, credit derivatives and collateral.
-The merchant bank shall, in its valuation of collateral reflect the net realisable value, taking into account factors such as the legal enforceability of claims on collateral, ease of realisation of collateral and prevailing market conditions.
-Where appropriate, the merchant bank should apply a haircut to the estimated net realisable value of the credit risk mitigants or use the forced sale value of the collateral to provide more realistic estimates.
-A merchant bank's measurement of ECL should take into account updated and realistic valuations of such credit risk mitigants. - 6.1.7 A merchant bank should adhere to the principles and guidance set out in the "Guidance on credit risk and accounting for expected credit losses" issued by the Basel Committee for Banking Supervision ("BCBS") in December 2015 $^2$ .
+6.1.5 A bank shall have an adequate credit risk management process, including prudent policies and processes to identify, measure, monitor, report and mitigate credit risk on a timely basis, which covers the full credit life cycle (credit underwriting, credit evaluation and the ongoing management of the bank's portfolios).
+In addition, a bank shall have adequate policies and processes in place for the timely identification and management of problem assets and the maintenance of adequate loss allowance in accordance with FRS 109.

+6.1.6 A bank shall have appropriate mechanisms in place for regularly assessing the value of risk mitigants, including guarantees, credit derivatives and collateral.
+The bank shall, in its valuation of collateral reflect the net realisable value, taking into account factors such as the legal enforceability of claims on collateral, ease of realisation of collateral and prevailing market conditions.
+Where appropriate, the bank should apply a haircut to the estimated net realisable value of the credit risk mitigants or use the forced sale value of the collateral to provide more realistic estimates.
+A bank's measurement of ECL should take into account updated and realistic valuations of such credit risk mitigants.

+6.1.7 A bank should adhere to the principles and guidance set out in the "Guidance on credit risk and accounting for expected credit losses" issued by the Basel Committee for Banking Supervision ("BCBS") in December 20152.
 These principles are reproduced in Appendix B.

-6.2 Loss Allowance for Credit-Impaired Exposures
+6.2 Loss Allowance for Credit-Impaired Exposures3

-6.2.1 For credit-impaired exposures, a merchant bank shall measure the ECL in accordance with the requirements of FRS 109.
-In adopting the measurement basis specified in FRS 109, a merchant bank shall have in place:
+6.2.1 For credit-impaired exposures, a bank shall measure the ECL in accordance with the requirements of FRS 109.
+In adopting the measurement basis specified in FRS 109, a bank shall have in place: